-Food delivery app development has become a thing lately, and for obvious reasons.
-But how do you do it from the ground up?
+Food delivery apps have become a thing lately, and for obvious reasons.
+But how to make a food delivery app from the ground up?

 The lockdown economy made us rethink how we go about obtaining our meals.
 All restaurants and retailers had to adopt delivery by either building their own mobile ordering apps or using third-party services.
 And delivery services like Uber Eats and DoorDash had to hire more people, striving to meet the booming demand.

 However, that demand grew too big for established providers.
 Among other technology use cases inspired by this pandemic, new businesses stepped into the market, offering fresh outlooks on food delivery.

 Rubyroid Labs has helped startups backed by YCombinator, Seedcamp and Capital Innovators build their products and raise total funds exceeding $500 million.
 Therefore, it’s no surprise that a new company, FullKitchen, used our food delivery app development services.
 Those included interface design, infrastructure set up, coding, launch and maintenance.

 We learned a lot through this project, and are happy to share our experience with you.
 So, if you’re wondering how to develop a food delivery app from scratch, read on to discover a few tips.